Total Rickall: Plot

 At dinner in the Smith family, Jerry's brother Uncle Steve gets him plane tickets as thanks for letting him stay with them for the past year.
-Rick arrives and shoots Steve, whose form as a parasite is exposed as he dies.
-Rick says that it is a creature from a species that multiplies by implanting false memories in people's heads.
+Rick arrives and shoots "Steve", whose form as a parasite is exposed as he dies.
+Rick says that it is a creature from a species that multiplies by implanting false memories in people's heads, Jerry never having had a brother.
 Rick says that there should only be six people in the household—himself, Morty, Summer, Beth, Jerry and Mr. Poopybutthole, the last of whom is a small yellow creature with a tall head.

 Rick seals the house from intruders with a blast shield as Mr. Poopybutthole reminds the family of a memory with Cousin Nicky, who then appears in the room.
 Rick shoots him after looking at a sign he made of the six true family members.
 However, the family continue to have collective flashbacks to false memories with new characters, all parasites, who arrive in the room.
 One such parasite—Sleepy Gary, who the family believe is Beth's husband—talks to Jerry about a memory of the two of them kissing.

 The sitting room is now filled with parasites, along with the Smith family.
 They try to convince Rick to lower the house's defenses before beginning to persuade the others that Rick is a parasite.
 Several of them attack Rick and steal his watch in order to lower the house's blast shield.
 Morty takes Rick to the garage and is about to shoot him, convinced that he is a parasite, when he realizes how to tell parasites apart from genuine family members.
-All of the implanted memories are happy, but Morty has many unpleasant memories with Rick.
+The parasites are only able to implant happy memories, and Morty has many unpleasant memories with Rick.

 Using this method of deduction, Rick and Morty slowly take out parasites one by one in the living room.
 Negative memories involving Summer and Beth prove their honesty.
 Beth kills Sleepy Gary, which leaves Jerry suicidal, but Beth realizes he is real.
 With the last parasites eliminated, the six original household members sit down for dinner.
 Beth, suspicious that she has no negative memories of Mr. Poopybutthole, shoots him.
 However, he is real and severely injured by the shot.
 In a post-credits scene, the Smith family watch Mr. Poopybutthole in physical therapy; he tells a nurse to pass the message onto Beth that he is sorry she had no negative memories of him.